-- Competition operations (setting, controlling and evaluating the tasks) - All competition materials (maps, task descriptions, control point atlases, etc.) - Free use of the airport and free entry to all official events. - Electricity and wireless internet - Preferential prices to eat
+- Competition operations (setting, controlling and evaluating the tasks) - All competition materials (maps, task descriptions, control point atlases, etc.) - Free use of the airfield and free entry to all official events. - Place for each team with water, electricity and one tent - Preferential prices to eat